Subbuteo Tribute Page.

 This set is another unusual item.
 It dates from 2003, which is one of the quieter periods of Subbuteo production.
 It was produced by Hasbro for a Portuguese newspaper promotion.
 The paper shows a couple of guys in the shirts of Benfica and Sporting (Lisbon), getting down to some serious Subbuteo competition.
 Only, perhaps not so serious, as the pitch supplied is a paper one, and the ball is really going to run on that.
 Better than the pitch are the teams, which are red and white, versus green and black (both with white v-necked trim).
 Note that the Sporting team does not have hoops, but it does seem to be unique to this set.
 Another oddity is that both teams are supplied on black bases.
 That's not the most sensible decision.

-February 2015:- To my surprise, a specially printed Spanish set circa 1965 has appeared in collecting circles.
+February 2015:- To my surprise, specially printed Spanish sets from circa 1965 have appeared in collecting circles.
 This is a very early date for such a set, with the German and Dutch versions on this page being based on the later 1970s editions.
 However, as Peter Adolph had a factory in Barcelona, I suppose it made sense to sell copies to the fanatical football fans of that city, and beyond..... (these sets do state that they are made in Barcelona).

-Thanks to Franco Esposito for the picture.
-Check out www.thesubbuteomuseum.com for more details.
+Thanks to Franco Esposito for the original pictures.
+Check out

 Spanish Editions - 1982 onwards.